About the Tate Geological Museum

 Finding the Museum:

-Type “Tate Geological Museum” into Google Maps and the map will take you straight to the museum.
+To find us, type in “Tate Geological Museum” and Google Maps will take you straight to the museum.

-If you type in “125 College Drive,” instead, you will end up behind the Thunderbird gym in the center of campus.
-To get to the museum, go south (uphill) from the gym on Lisco Dr. (the campus access road).
+If you type in our address, “125 College Drive”, Google Maps will take you to the center of campus.
+To get to the museum from there, go south (uphill) from the gym on Lisco Dr. (the campus access road).
 The Tate Geological Museum will be on the right at the top of campus.
 You should pass 2 other buildings before you’ll get to the Tate.
 Look for the life size T. rex statue in front of the museum.